scottellis/econ-cam-driver/README.md

  econ-cam-driver
 =============

-This is a forked driver for the e-con Systems e-CAM32_OMAP_GSTIX board for Gumstix Overo.
+This is a fork of the e-con Systems driver for the e-CAM32_OMAP_GSTIX board for Gumstix Overos.

-There is a forked console program for testing this same driver here
+There is a related forked console program for testing this driver here

 https://github.com/scottellis/econ-cam-test